Ukrainian refugees safe, but not at peace, after year of war | Law-Order

 The home of the counsellor who treats him was destroyed by a Russian bomb.Refugee mental health is a priority for aid organisations large and small, even as they work to meet needs for housing, work and education.Anastasiia Gudkova, a Ukrainian providing psychological support to refugees at a Norwegian Refugee Council reception centre in Warsaw, said the most traumatised people she meets come from Mariupol, Kherson and other occupied territories.

-Months after Russian forces occupied the region of Kherson in eastern Ukraine last year, they started paying visits to the home of a Ukrainian woman and her Russian husband.
+Months after Russian forces occupied southern Ukraine's Kherson province last year, they started paying visits to the home of a Ukrainian woman and her Russian husband.
 They smashed their refrigerator and demanded possession of their car.
 One day, they seized the wife and her teenage daughter, put pillowcases over their heads and led them away.

 The woman was locked up for days, her legs beaten with a hammer.
 The men accused her of revealing Russian soldiers' locations.
 They subjected her to electric shocks and bore down on her feet with the heels of their military boots until two of her toes broke.
 She heard screams nearby and feared they came from her daughter.
 More than once, with a bag on her head and her hands tied, a weapon was pointed at her head.
 She'd feel the muzzle at her temple, and a man started counting.
 One.
 Two.
 Two and a half.
 Then, a shot fired to the floor.